Arnavthakur26/Totality-Corp-Assignment/README.md

 - NextJS - Used as the frontend framework for building components and managing state
 - Next-UI- For components.
--TailwindCSS- Used as the utility framework.
+- TailwindCSS- Used as the utility framework.

 ## Features